About the SENCER-SALG

 As before, you can also choose to begin from an instrument you have used previously or from an instrument developed by a colleague.
 The new site allows you to merge instruments easily, so that you can take advantage of an instrument that you have developed for a particular course, and still easily incorporate a whole set of questions present in another instrumentâ€”your own or someone else’s.
 Finally, the new site includes more powerful analytical tools to help you better understand the feedback gathered by your SALG, including a tool that allows you to code students' answers to open-ended questions so that you can analyze them statistically.

 - Open a web browser.
 Firefox and Internet Explorer are preferred.
 Chrome usually works decently.
 Please do not use Safari, it is not compatible with the SALG software.

 - Log in, using your (school) email address and password.
 (If you have not logged into the site before, you should create an account using the email address you gave to SENCER.)

 - On your home page, below the soft-cornered rectangle with your department affiliation in it (and above the list of your instruments), you will see two large buttons.
 Click on the right button, “Implement an instrument created by your department without adding questions.”

-- The next window should open into a list of all department instruments you are eligible to use.
-Find “SENCER-SALG 3: An end-of-term instrument for all SENCER courses” in the Description column and click on the Select button next to that description.
+- The next window should open a list of all department instruments you are eligible to use.
+Find “SENCER-SALG 3: An end-of-term instrument for all SENCER courses” in the Description column and click on the "Select" button next to that description.